12. Financial Assistance for Starting a Business in France

 Financial, banking or insurance activities;

-The management or letting of property;
+The management of property;

 Marine fishing;